 We are also currently offering virtual consultations, which you can take advantage of if you have any questions whatsoever, that you think would benefit from some one-on-one time with our lead practitioner, Michael Fatica.
 Perhaps you’ve had some imaging done and you need some help with understanding the problem, perhaps you’ve started with the membership area but have questions related specifically for your condition or you’d like to have one-on-one check-ins with Michael.
 These are all great reasons to book in for one of our virtual consultations, so if you would like to schedule one of these in, you can book here.
 If you live in another country, both the membership area and virtual consultations are open to booking for you, so please do go ahead and book in if you would like an appointment.
 They also take place in whatever kind of form you feel most comfortable doing them.
 If you would prefer it to simply be a phone call, we can arrange this, but if you’d prefer to do a video call, we can arrange this to be done on a phone, tablet, laptop or whatever device you have!

 We hope you’ve found this article on getting help for your pain online helpful.
-If you do have any questions, please do feel free to get in touch with us either via our social channels, by email at email@example.com or by tuning in to our live videos every weekday!
+If you do have any questions, please do feel free to get in touch with us either via our social channels, or by emailing us.

 0203 947 32 22